Creating a CI for an existing service model

 BMC_ComputerSystem ) reside in the BMC.CORE namespace.
 Classes provided with other integrating BMC products reside in other namespaces.

 You must be a member of a group with either the CMDB Data Publisher role or CMDB Configuration Manager role.
-For more information about roles, see Providing users with permissions to access the new CMDB UI using groups and roles.
+For more information about roles, see Providing users with permissions to access the CMDB Portal by using groups and roles.

 Ensure that you have configured the default web path before you can create a CI.
 For details, see Configuring the server to allow the editing of a CI.

 You cannot create, edit, or delete CIs directly from the BMC.ASSET (production) dataset.
 In CMDB Explorer, when you are viewing a CI from the BMC.ASSET dataset and switch to edit mode, any actions that you perform happen in the Sandbox dataset.
 Even if you are creating a new CI, you might start by searching for an existing CI in BMC.ASSET.
 Then switch to edit mode, and you can edit the CI or create a new CI.
 After making final edits to the CI, you then promote it to the BMC.ASSET dataset.

 You can create a CI in a non-production dataset and subsequently merge it with the production dataset.